About Our Club

 25 years….50 years……75 years …..and we are approaching 100 YEARS

 Ninety-seven years of meals, songs, meeting places and service projects.
 Now we are down to only doing service projects because of the COVID-19 virus.
-That is fitting since way back in 1905 Rotary chose as there first service project creating a public toilet in Chicago!
+That is fitting since way back in 1905 Rotary chose as their first service project creating a public toilet in Chicago!

 Let me count the various meeting places we had these past years: